dfo-no/dfo-storybook/README.md

 [![Build Status](https://travis-ci.com/netliferesearch/dfo-storybook.svg?branch=master)](https://travis-ci.com/netliferesearch/dfo-storybook)
 [![npm version](https://badge.fury.io/js/%40dfo%2Fcomponents.svg)](https://badge.fury.io/js/%40dfo%2Fcomponents)

-A collection of frontend components and building blocks for Direktoratet for Økonomistyring (DFØ).
+A collection of frontend components and building blocks for Direktoratet for forvaltning og Økonomistyring (DFØ).
 The components are built with react and SCSS.

 To install, write `npm install @dfo/components` in the terminal.
 NPM will let you know which `peerDependencies` you need to install with it.
 Alternatively, you can write `npx install-peerdeps @dfo/components` which will install both the components and its peers.